cmuparlay/parlayhash/README.md

 of them except `growt` support arbitrary copyable key and value types when supplied hash and equality functions for the keys.

-The sharded versions are not designed to grow.

-The benchmarks will run by default on the number of hardware threads you have on the machine.
+The benchmarks will run by default on the number of hardware threads you have on your machine.
 They will run over two data sizes (100K and 10M), two update percents (5% and 50%), and two distributions (uniform and zipfian=.99).
 This is a total of 8 workloads since all combinations are tried.
 The updates are 50% insertions (without